ErpNetDocs/webclient/introduction/how-to/translate-fields.md

 # How to translate multilanguage fields in @@webclient

-This example shows how to translate a product **Name** field when a value exists in one language and needs to be translated into the other active languages.
+This example shows how to translate a  **Name** field when a value exists in one language and needs to be translated into the other active languages.

 ### Scenario